 - Helping children recognize and label their emotions, as well as those of others.

 - Helping children recognize when they are showing signs of distress and offering potential solutions or strategies to help them calm down.

-Examples include:
+- Examples include:

-- $\circ$ Redirection
+- o Redirection

 - Spending time in a quiet, calm down area, when possible, with an adult

-- Mindfulness
+- o Mindfulness

-- Deep breathing
+- o Deep breathing

-- Art
+- o Art

 - Sensory activities

-- Reading
+- o Reading

-- Music

-- Physical activities
+- o Music - o Physical activities